How Boris Johnson’s election gamble paid off

 “The themes are people versus parliament, let’s get Brexit done and move on, and a very merry Brexit to everyone.”

+Exit polls Thursday evening suggesting a major victory for Johnson caught some in the Conservative camp off guard.
+“I was stunned,” said one member of Johnson’s campaign team, who described the sense of relief that the campaign strategy to keep on message had worked.

-As the results of Thursday’s election rolled in, it became clear that the Conservatives had succeeded in scooping up seats in districts that had voted Labour for generations, including places like Bishop Auckland and Sedgefield, the seat held by former Labour Prime Minister Tony Blair.
+As the results of the election rolled in early Friday, it became clear that the Conservatives had succeeded in scooping up seats in districts that had voted Labour for generations, including places like Bishop Auckland and Sedgefield, the seat held by former Labour Prime Minister Tony Blair.
 However, Johnson’s party had lost seats in some more pro-EU constituencies, such as Putney in London.

+“This election means that getting Brexit down is now the irrefutable, irresistible, unarguable decision of the British people,” said an ebullient Johnson on Friday morning.

+He also addressed those who had voted Conservative for the first time by saying “you may only have lent us your vote” and “you may intend to return to Labour next time round.”
+He added: “I and we will never take your support for granted.”

 His often-ruffled appearance, including a distinctive mop of blonde hair, marks a contrast to the discipline and ruthlessness he displayed to get to this point.